nickatnight/tag-youre-it/README.md

 If you would like to opt back in, send `u/TagYoureItBot` a private message with 'i want to play tag again' as the subject

 ## Why did I build this?
 a) A few years ago I read a [reddit blog post](https://www.redditinc.com/blog/how-we-built-rplace/), where they outlined how r/Place was built.
 I got inspired by the community aspect of the project, and wanted to create something similar (obviously no where near the scale/volume).
+So I started to create a digital version of Tag that can be played on Reddit.
 I pushed a closed source v1 last year, but the game logic was coupled to the web api code (FastApi).
 I decided to decompose the bot logic into an open source package and keep the web api closed source.

 b) Want keep my Python skills fresh since I've been doing a lot of full-stack development in my current role (React/Java).